Skip to main content

 A passing of the torch, then a goodbye.
 Oba Femi made his WrestleMania debut by pinning Brock Lesnar in 4:45, and Lesnar followed it with the most meaningful moment of his WWE career’s second act: leaving his gloves and boots in the ring to signal retirement.

 The two locked up in a collar-and-elbow that turned into a stalemate before Lesnar shoved Femi off.
 They repeated the exchange, and Lesnar eventually carried Femi to the corner.
 Femi answered with running uppercuts, went back for a third, and Lesnar caught him with an F5.
 As Lesnar rose to celebrate, Femi got to his feet first, hit a massive chokeslam, and followed with the Fall From Grace for the pin.
-Michael Cole on commentary: "The fall from grace from Oba Femi to the Beast, Brock Lesnar."

-Then the retirement.
-Lesnar stayed in the ring after the bell as "Thank you Brock" chants rolled through Allegiant Stadium.
-He took off his gloves, took off his boots, and placed them in the center of the ring.
-He raised his hands, shared an emotional hug with Paul Heyman, and gestured to the fans before slowly walking up the ramp, stopping to shake hands with fans along the way.
+Lesnar stayed in the ring after the bell as “Thank you Brock” chants rolled through Allegiant Stadium.
+He took off his gloves, took off his boots, placed them in the center of the ring, shared an emotional hug with Heyman, and walked up the ramp stopping to shake hands with fans.
+This was Lesnar’s first televised WrestleMania since 2023 and his 13th overall.
+He finishes 6-7 at The Showcase of the Immortals.
+Full breakdown in our Brock Lesnar retirement report.

 Penta Retains Intercontinental Championship in Six-Man Ladder Match